google/capirca/doc/generators/nftables.md

 - default_policy_override: **OPTIONAL** defines the default action (ACCEPT, DROP) for non-matching packets.
 Default behavior is DROP.
 - priority: **OPTIONAL** By default, this generator creates base chains with a starting priority of 0.
 Defining an integer value will override this behavior.
 - noverbose: **OPTIONAL** Disable header and term comments in final ACL output.
 Default behavior is verbose.

+#### Important: stateful firewall only

+This NFTables ACL generator generates stateful policies via  [conntrack](https://wiki.nftables.org/wiki-nftables/index.php/Matching_connection_tracking_stateful_metainformation).
+Each NFTables base chain will accept valid return packets via (`ct state established,related accept`).

+When a non-deny term is processed for ACL generation, the `ct state new` is added to the resulting policy to ensure only valid incoming connections for that term is accepted.
+This means invalid state packets are dropped by default.

+An implementation design for this generator is that terms with options 'established', 'tcp-established' will not rendered in the final NFT configuration.

 #### Reporting bugs